15 Dynamic Similarity

 The drag coefficient on the hull of the ship can be written in functional form as

-is the corresponding Froude number.
+is the corresponding Froude number, where is the ship’s speed through the water.
 The resistance from viscous effects is a function of the Reynolds number and roughness of the hull.
 In model ship testing, separating these two components (skin friction or shear drag and wave wake drag) makes it possible to determine the hydrodynamic drag of actual ships from tests done with smaller models, typically at 1:25 or 1:50 scale, such as in towing tanks.

 If the hydrodynamic Froude number is much less than unity, implying that the waves’ wavelength is smaller than the ship’s length, then the resulting wave drag on the hull is comparatively small.
 If the ship’s length is equal to half the wavelength of the waves, the bow and stern waves interfere constructively, the so-called “hump speed” leading to a more significant value of wave drag.
 Therefore, a heavy ship with large volumetric displacement generally cannot overcome this peak in the wave drag, so its cruise speed will be limited.

-Speedboats, which can reach Froude numbers of over 3, can experience different regimes, eventually entering the so-called planing regime where they will skim over the water with significantly decreased drag.
+High-speed boats, which can reach Froude numbers of over 3, can experience different regimes, eventually entering the so-called planing regime where they will skim over the water with significantly decreased drag.
 The same behavior occurs during the takeoff run of a seaplane when its weight eventually becomes supported by hydrodynamic lift rather than buoyancy, which is called operating “on the step.”
-The ability of the seaplane to successfully take off from the water and fly depends on the ability of the pilot to reach this operating condition.
+Indeed, the ability of the seaplane to successfully take off from the water and fly depends on the ability of the pilot to reach this low hydrodynamic drag operating condition.

 The corresponding Reynolds number based on the characteristic length is